 ABILITY TO AUTOMATE:

-Whether you’re outsourcing to third party suppliers, or whether you’re delegating to people in-house, a good job is one that is documented so well it can repeated by another.
+Whether you’re outsourcing to third-party suppliers, or whether you’re delegating to people in-house, a good job is documented so well it can be repeated by another.
 If the task is not repeatable by someone else then you simply cannot create a growing business.
 It is vital that if you’re growing a business bigger than yourself and you’re on a mission to roll out your products and services nationally and even globally, you stop and take a look at the infrastructure that you’re relying on to sustain that growth.
-It’s absolutely vital that you install the processes that you need because the last thing that you want is to be paying for processes without actually getting them.
+You must install the processes that you need because the last thing that you want is to be paying for processes without actually getting them.